Te Atatu Roosters: 1950s

+1960s

-In 1961 Te Atatū won their first schoolboy championship in their Te Atatū colours.
-In 1960–61 Te Atatū Peninsula Park was developed on Neil Avenue and in 1965 they fielded their first senior side in the Senior B grade.
+In 1961, Te Atatū won their first schoolboy championship in their Te Atatū colours.
+In 1960–61, Te Atatū Peninsula Park was developed on Neil Avenue and in 1965, they fielded their first senior side in the Senior B grade.
 The ground is still commonly referred to as 'Neil Ave'.

-In the late 1960s work began on the current club rooms on Toru Avenue.
-They were built on Crown (council) land arranged with Waitematā Mayor Jack Colvin after 3 club members were elected to the WCC Parks Committee.
-However, before the club rooms could be built the land needed to be prepared.
-The land was in such poor condition that no other clubs had bothered applying for it, and life member Ken Pitman described the task of preparing it thus: "What a mess, over six acres of swamp, gorse and pine trees, five feet thick.
-Well we were all enthusiastic and silly enough to attempt the impossible.
+In the late 1960s, work began on the current club rooms on Toru Avenue.
+However, before the club rooms could be built, the land needed to be prepared.
+The land was in extremely poor condition; life member Ken Pitman described the task of preparing it, stating: "What a mess, over six acres of swamp, gorse and pine trees, five feet thick.
+Well, we were all enthusiastic and silly enough to attempt the impossible.
 We chopped, scrounged, swore, drank and burned our way through the lot".
-The council also helped by putting a culvert under the motorway and realigned the creek which ran through the park.
-Eventually the playing fields were established and work could begin on the club rooms.
+The council also helped by putting a culvert under the motorway and realigning the creek, which ran through the park.

-The club rooms took over 6 years to complete with the foundation stone being laid on 17 December 1962, with the official opening on 19 April 1969 by MP Martin Finlay.
-Just as the land was prepared solely by club members, so to was the club room built completely by members including Ken Pitman, Tom Hetherington, Ted Quedely, Eric Draper, Ernie Rainbow, Morrie Ramsey, Peter and Bis Pitman, Buddy Jones, Harry McWilliams, Jim Denyer, Gordon McCarten, Pat Fairweather, Don McMeekin, Murray Hill and Ian Pattulo.
+The club rooms took over 6 years to complete: the foundation stone was laid on 17 December 1962, and the official opening was held on 19 April 1969 by MP Martin Finlay.